treyhunner/treyhunner.github.com/source/_posts/2018-10-04-asterisks-in-python-what-they-are-and-how-to-use-them.markdown

 ```

 I've never seen a good use for this though and I don't think I'd recommend using it even if you found one because it seems a bit cryptic.

+The PEP that added this to Python 3.0 is [PEP 3132][] and it's not a very long one.

 ## Asterisks in list literals